 C material temperature, with the coolest material on the surface and the hottest material in the center

-D material temperature, with the hottest material on the surface and the coolest material in the center
+D material density, with the most-dense material on the surface and the least-dense material in the center

 E material density, with the least-dense material on the surface and the most-dense material in the center